joelhackinen/qa/REFLECTION.md

     - reverse proxy and load balancer
   7. flyway
     - database migrations
+  8. stream-consumer
+    - reads new entries of questions from a stream and interacts with llm-api
+    - publishes new AI-generated answers to "answers" channel which is subscribed by sse-server

 ## Possible improvements and known flaws
 - The whole app could be split into smaller chunks so that individual, more burdened parts of it could be scaled on demand